 Getting Around

-Walking is often the best option in the old city areas.
-The streets are too narrow for cars anyway.
-Wear comfortable shoes.
-The pavement is uneven in many places.
-Having a good map makes walking much easier.
-The Tourist Map Around Kathmandu Valley shows walking routes between major sites and helps you navigate the confusing old city lanes.
+Walking is the best option in the old city areas of all three cities.
+The streets are too narrow for vehicles in many sections.
+Wear shoes with grip — the brick pavement is uneven.
+The Tourist Map Around Kathmandu Valley shows walking routes between major sites and is worth having in your pocket.

 Where to Stay